gregtozzi/w241_project/reports/README.md

 Thank you for the opportunity to work with the Children’s Science Center.
 Below you will find a summary of our findings and recommendations.
-This report is written for the Children’s Science Center.
-Still, it includes technical details in the second part to validate the work by other data scientists can validate and reproduce the results where our conclusion is based on.
-Due to the sensitivity of data stored on Mailchimp, it is required to export script by a person at the Children’s Science Center who has access to Mailchimp records.
 Details of our analysis are included in the technical report that follows this summary.

 #### Research Questions